eevaain/tiny-tpu/README.md

 4. **Outputs**: The PE outputs the accumulated result (`acc_in + a_11 * w_11`) and passes the input value to the next PE in the row.

 The diagram above illustrates the internal structure of a PE, showing the flow of data through the multiplication and addition units.

+## Motivation

+I recently took on an interesting challenge – reverse-engineering Google's Tensor Processing Unit (TPU) design.
+Since the real TPU architecture is closed-source, I had to work from the original paper to build a minimal version with a weight-stationary systolic array.

+This project was motivated by my belief that it's important for newcomers to explore different AI acceleration approaches beyond just GPUs.
+Many people want to understand how parallel processing actually works at the hardware level, not just in software.

+What's cool is that I started this with basically no digital logic experience – I only began learning Verilog three weeks ago!
+But I was able to create a working TPU from scratch in that time.
+I think it demonstrates that hardware design doesn't have to be as intimidating as it might seem.

+My hope is that this can serve as an approachable guide for others looking to get into hardware design, especially for AI acceleration.
+While GPUs are the go-to for ML training right now, I think there's value in understanding alternative architectures too.